SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 2 Image Classification copy.md

     ##########################################################################
     # TODO: Use the results of cross-validation stored in k_to_accuracies to #
     # choose the value of k, and store result in `best_k`.
 You should choose #
-    # the value of k that has the highest mean accuracy accross all folds.   #
+    # the value of k that has the highest mean accuracy across all folds.   #
     ##########################################################################
     # Replace "pass" statement with your code
     best_accuracy = 0